amit154154/CelebrityLook/README.md

 ![Demonstration of the training process](assets/projection_layer_training.png)

-the training process looks complicated but simply put we use clip loss to train the projection layer to find optimal C for W+ latent and text encoding.
+the training process looks complicated but simply put we use clip loss to train the projection layer to find optimal C for W+ latent and text encoding. clip loss:

-clip loss:

 $L_c = mse(C,C_I(X,X'))$

+when X is a image 1024X1024 from ffhq andX' is the image out of the decoder from the optimal W+.

 when $C_I$ is function to find clip similarity between to images and C is hyper-parameter when I used for the training equal to 0.7, for the best results for balance between the similarity to the input image and similarity for the text input.